Companies spend time and money generating as many leads as possible, only to lose them at the bottom of the sales funnel.

 Nurturing means addressing their common objections and providing content to empower them to make the purchase—that final motivation to help leads convert.

 In this article, you will learn four ways to convert leads at the bottom of your sales funnel by addressing their needs and convincing them to make a purchase.

 The sales funnel is a metaphor for the stages a potential client goes through before making a purchase.
 There are many models, but we’ll be discussing the classic sales funnel in this article.

 The classic sales funnel has 3 stages:

-Most B2B marketing teams focus their efforts on attracting leads at all costs, launching massive social media, email, and display ad campaigns to gather as many prospective clients as possible.
+Most B2B marketing teams focus their efforts on attracting leads at all costs, launching massive social media, email, and display ad campaigns to gather as many prospective customers as possible.

 However, it’s just as important to pay attention to the leads at the bottom of the funnel, nurturing them with content and proving the value of your brand—think of the top of the funnel as just the beginning.

-Like top-of-funnel leads, bottom of funnel prospects have objections, too.
+Like top of funnel leads, bottom of funnel prospects have objections, too.
 They know about their problems and that your service is a possible solution.
 But even so, they may not have been entirely convinced in their customer journey.

 After all, anyone from the buying committee may interact with your brand and can be a key influencer in the buying process.